 The New Zealand Pathology Observation Code Sets (NZPOCS) standard comprises code sets for ordering and reporting laboratory tests and results.
-HISO maintains NZPOCS in partnership with the National Pathology and Laboratory National Round Table.
+HISO maintains NZPOCS in partnership with the National Pathology and Laboratory Round Table.

 The code sets are based on international standards LOINC and SNOMED CT, and cover all commonly performed pathology tests in biochemistry, haematology, immunology, microbiology, virology/serology and toxicology.
 NZPOCS will be extended to new test types such as molecular tests and multi-drug resistant organism screening tests.